pjmeyer/devopsdemo/dockerjava/readme.md

 1. Wait for the release is complete and then navigate to the URL `http://{your web app name}.azurewebsites.net/myshuttledev`.
 You should be able to see the login page

-## Setting up MySQL database
+## Optional: Setting up MySQL database

-Next, let's set up the MySQL database for the application
+This application requires a MySQL database and in this optional exercise, you will setup a MySQL database on Azure

 1. From the Azure portal, select **+ New** and search for **MySQL**.
 Choose **Azure Database for MySQL(preview)** from the filtered result list and click **Create**.